 “I didn’t go anywhere for two years.”

 In 2022, First Homes purchased a single-level home to add to their Community Land Trust that would be accessible for Lundquist.
-With the addition of a small ramp from the garage into the house, Lundquist would be able to move around the entire home.
+With the addition of a small ramp from the garage into the house, Lundquist would be able to move around the entire accessible home.

 “It was the closet that sold the house,” Lundquist quipped, excited about having accessible storage.